 Precipitation

 Precipitation has increasingly become more variable statewide since the 1980s, with years of abnormally high precipitation followed by years of very low precipitation.
-Also, in recent years, the fraction of precipitation that falls as rain instead of snow has increased in the Sierra Nevada and Southern Cascades, reducing the water stored in the snowpack that provides most of California’s water supply.
+Also, in recent years, the fraction of precipitation that falls as rain instead of snow has increased in the Sierra Nevada and Southern Cascades.
+The transition from snow to rain is reducing the amount of water stored in the snowpack that provides most of California’s water supply.

 California receives about 75 percent of its annual precipitation from November through March, with about 50 percent occurring from December through February.
 As the winter months have become warmer in recent years, more precipitation has been falling as rain instead of snow over the watersheds that provide most of the state’s water supplies.
 For more information, download the Precipitation chapter.

-Variability in precipitation is a natural feature of the state’s climate, with recent decades showing even more swings between wet and dry periods.
-This variability is influenced by atmospheric rivers, which are long, narrow bands of water vapor that carry substantial moisture from the tropics and collide on the West Coast.
-Atmospheric rivers provide much of California’s precipitation and help end droughts, but they can also produce devastating floods, as observed in December 2022 when the large atmospheric river shown below slammed onto the West Coast.
+Variability in precipitation is a natural feature of the state’s climate.
+Recent decades indicate larger swings between wet and dry periods (weather whiplash).
+This variability is partly influenced by atmospheric rivers, which are long, narrow bands of water vapor that carry substantial moisture from the tropics to the West Coast.
+Storms associated with atmospheric rivers provide about half of California’s precipitation and help end droughts, but they can also produce devastating floods.
+In December 2022, several warm and wet storms made landfall, bringing prolonged heavy rain and high-elevation snow.

 What does the indicator show?

-Precipitation totals are in inches and tracked by "water year," from the beginning of the rainy season in October through the following September, the end of the dry season.
-Values range from a low of 10.75 inches in 1924 to a high of 42.82 inches in 1983, with an average of 23.5 inches over the entire period of record.
+Precipitation totals are in inches and tracked by "water year," from the beginning of the typical start to the rainy season on October 1 through the following September 30, the end of the dry season.
+Statewide precipitation values range from a low of 10.75 inches (1924) to a high of 42.82 inches (1983), with an average of 23.5 inches over the entire period of record (1895-2023).

 The graph below presents the percentage of yearly precipitation falling as rain over the 33 watersheds that provide most of the state’s water supply (shown on map).
-The bars show values relative to 73 percent, the average percentage of rain for the period 1979-2020: red bars are years with a higher percentage of rain than average (and thus less snow); blue bars are years with less rain and more snow than average.
+The bars show values relative to the average percentage of rain for the period 1949-2022 (73%): red bars are years with a higher percentage of rain than average (and thus less snow); blue bars are years with less rain and more snow than average.

 • In the past decade, California has had years with both record-high and record-low precipitation – swings consistent with climate change projections.
 Notably, 2012 to 2015 set a record for the driest consecutive four-year period, while 2017 was one of the wettest years on record.